Pacific Seacraft 31

 The Pacific Seacraft 31 is a bluewater cruising yacht produced since 1987 by Pacific Seacraft, now of Washington, North Carolina.
 Although of GRP construction, the yacht is traditionally built with a cutter rig, skeg-hung rudder and semi-long keel.
 The yacht is a cruising design, with a high displacement designed by Bill Crealock.

+The design's origins trace to 1984, when Pacific Seacraft commissioned Crealock to create a smaller version of his popular Crealock 37; he initially drew a 34-foot adaptation before condensing the concept into the 31-foot design introduced in 1987.